MathThyMod/GP_emu_UQSA/README.md

 ```
 ________

-GP_emu_UQSA is designed for building, training, and validating a Gaussian Process Emulator via a series of simple routines.
-It is supposed to encapsulate the [MUCM methodology](http://mucm.aston.ac.uk/toolkit/index.php?page=MetaHomePage.html), while also allowing the flexibility to build general emulators from combinations of kernels.
-In special cases, the trained emulators can be used for uncertainty and sensitivity analysis.
+GP_emu_UQSA is a Python package to train a Gaussian Process Emulator and use it for uncertainty quantification and sensitivity analysis.
+It uses simple routines to encapsulate the [MUCM methodology](http://mucm.aston.ac.uk/toolkit/index.php?page=MetaHomePage.html).

-GP_emu_UQSA is written in Python, and should function in both Python 2.7+ and Python 3.
-To install GP_emu, download the package and run the following command inside the top directory:
+To install GP_emu_UQSA, download/clone the package and run the following command inside the top directory:
 ```
 python setup.py install
 ```